The D.E.C.I.D.E. Model

 - Give students an opportunity to practice each step with relevant examples.

 - Ask students to identify real-life decisions teens make on a regular basis.
-Then, ask them to use the D.E.C.I.D.E. model to make a decision.
+Then, have them use the D.E.C.I.D.E. model to make a decision.

 Important Things to Note

-When talking about decision making and using this model with students, there are a few things I think it's important to note:
+When talking about decision making and using this model with students, there are a few important things to note:

 - This model can be used with decisions as small as should I eat another cookie to big decisions like what should I do after high school.

-- Avoiding having to make a decision is as unhealthy as not making a decision.
+- Avoiding making a decision can be as unhealthy as making the wrong decision.
 Being able to confidently make decisions plays a key role in living a thriving life.

 Want to use The D.E.C.I.D.E.
 Model In Your Skills-Based Health Classroom?